dewcservices/CyPDP-DigitalSecurityAndCryptography/Lab/Task 1/README.md

     <details>
     <summary>Knowledge checkpoint</summary>
     These are the mathematical parameters used in the creation of the private key, stored in hexadecimal format.
 As mentioned, RSA uses prime numbers to generate private keys - you can notice terms related to number theory, such as modulus or exponent.
 More importantly, first prime and second prime indicate the prime numbers used in generating the private key - if these are leaked, then the security of the private key has been compromised.
-More info can be found in the RFC for RSA <a href=https://www.rfc-editor.org/rfc/rfc3447#appendix-A.1.1>here</a>
+If you're interested in learning more, you can refer to the formal RSA RFC <a href=https://www.rfc-editor.org/rfc/rfc3447#appendix-A.1.1>here</a>
     </details>